aaron-beverley-mq/edst8237-placement/docs/Standards/Standard1.md

 ## TASK
 Devise and implement a tracking system and record inidvidual student's learning.
 !!! note ""
     My approach to this is to develop a class observation and tracking system called [Cradle](https://github.com/aaron-beverley-mq/Cradle.Client).
 As I will be teaching software engineering subjects the code will be made public for the students to see and understand some of the principles that they will be taught.
+An alternative is to try and run Canvas LMS as it is open source.